Anders-H/CbmCodeEdit/README.md

 # Commodore BASIC Code Editor

-A simple text editor for editing Commodore BASIC code, and exporting it as runnable source code.
+A simple text editor for editing enhansed Commodore BASIC code, and exporting it as runnable source code.

 ## Editor features